binarybarry/HTM-Camera-Toolkit/README.txt

 http://sourceforge.net/projects/numpy/files/NumPy/1.5.1/
 http://opencv.willowgarage.com/wiki/

+I have only tested on Win7-64 and Vista-32 however all the code libraries used are available for Mac and Linux as well so there are good odds it will also run on those platforms.

-Once you have all of the above, you can run the toolkit from a command-line:
+Once you have all of the above installed with proper PATH and PYTHONPATH environment variables set up, you can run the toolkit from a command-line:

 python CameraToolkit.py